grahamleslie/grahamleslie.github.io/_posts/2020-06-21-building-an-arcade-emulator.md

 duration: "4 minutes"
 ---

 A coworker at a previous job built an arcade emulator.
-He used a CNC machine to cut the cabinet, then dropped in an old monitor for display, a Raspberry Pi for emulation, and a set of joysticks and buttons he'd found on EBay.
+He used a CNC machine to cut the cabinet, then dropped in an old monitor for display, a Raspberry Pi for emulation, and a set of joysticks and buttons he'd found on Amazon.
 It was a pretty neat setup that inspired me to put mine together.

 Instead of the old-school arcade cabinet feel, I decided to build something a little more modern, so I threw together a compact cabinet with scrap wood, I setup an Intel NUC with emulators for the consoles I grew up with, and plugged in a pair of SNES-style controllers.
 It's a fun setup for playing old games from SEGA Genesis, N64, GameCube, etc.